 When it comes to cutting your fabric, you want to make sure it is clean and safe.
-Whether you are using regular scissors, an electric fabric cutter, or a rotary cutter, make sure that they are sharp before you begin.
-You can even use this time to do quick maintenance on your tools; oftentimes, the blades will need to be replaced over time due to wear and tear.
+Whether using regular scissors, an electric fabric cutter, or a rotary cutter, make sure they are sharp before you begin.
+You can even use this time to do quick maintenance on your tools; often, the blades will need to be replaced over time due to wear and tear.

 There are many ways to cut fabric straight.
 To start, lay your fabric on a flat surface.
 For this, I recommend using a craft mat.
-If you do not own a mat, use a table or the floor and use a yardstick to measure the length and width of what you want to cut.
-You can then mark where you want to cut with chalk or, preferably, pins.
+If you do not own a mat, use a craft table or the floor and a yardstick to measure the length and width of what you want to cut.
+You can then mark where you want to cut with chalk or pins.

 You may also want to place another piece of fabric underneath (or above) your fabric for easier cutting and minor fraying.
 This is especially useful for those who don’t have enough money for those expensive rotary blades because now you only need scissors instead of those high-maintenance blades.